 Women's Information Service 1800 188 158 - provides information and referral services to women in South Australia www.wis.sa.gov.au

-1800RESPECT is the National Sexual Assault, Domestic and Family Violence Counselling service for people living in Australia, providing telephone and online crisis and trauma counselling services 24 hours a day 7 days a week.
-Includes resources for people who want to help a family member or friend. http://1800respect.org.au/
+1800RESPECT is the National Sexual Assault, Domestic and Family Violence Counselling Service for people living in Australia, providing telephone and online crisis and trauma counselling services 24 hours a day 7 days a week.
+This Service includes resources for people who want to help a family member or friend. https://1800respect.org.au/

 The Line is a primary prevention behaviour change campaign for young people aged 12 to 20 years.
 The Line encourages healthy and respectful relationships by challenging and changing attitudes and behaviours that support violence. http://www.theline.org.au/

 Rise above the pack http://riseabovethepack.com.au/

 Local Community Organisations and Service clubs offering opportunities in Light Regional Council region